Volunteer

 Become Involved

-Get involved and make a difference that will forever influence the lives of not just one family, but of generations.
-For those participating in the Christmas building project, we suggest a donation of either $1000 as an individual or $3000 per family.
-However, any donation of time, money or accomodations, is greatly appreciated, even if you are unable to physically join us in Puerto Penasco.
+Get involved and make a difference that will forever influence the lives of not just one family but generations.
+For those participating in the Christmas building project, we suggest a donation of $1000 per individual.
+However, any donation of time, money, or accommodations is greatly appreciated, even if you are unable to physically join us in Puerto Penasco.

 Important Details/Information